JoseEsp13/MobileReceiptApp/README.md

-# AwesomeReceiptAppRepo
+# Awesome Receipt App

+## Initial install instructions

 Development environment setup located in "install instructions" folder

-## Deploying app on your Android phone
+## Deploying the app on your Android phone

 Bundle your app:
 ```